 5: Limpkins eat snails.

 They mostly eat apple snails, but sometimes eat other aquatic mollusks.
 They’ve also been known to eat insects, frogs, lizards or worms if that’s all they can find.

 Their apple-snail diet is a major factor that determines where limpkins live, which could explain the recent increase of populations in some areas of Florida.
 There’s a new invasive snail moving into Florida, Pomacea maculata, the island apple snail.
 They are abundant and a popular meal for limpkins.
 More food means more birds.

 Bonus: Another bird benefiting from the abundant invasive island apple snail is the snail kite, Rostrhamus sociabilis.
 Snail kites are locally endangered in Florida but higher numbers have been seen recently.
 They prefer the same type of environment and diet as limpkins, and are also eating the invasive island apple snails.

-• Learn more about Ornithology at the Florida Museum.
+- Learn more about the ornithology collection at the Florida Museum.